MinKhantMaw/project-management/README.md

 # Project Management App

-This is a Project Management application built with Laravel.
+This is a Project Management application built with Laravel and Filament.

 ## Getting Started